-Conceptually, the global approach is more appealing: it is supposed to handle the problem as a whole and, hence, to provide an optimal solution, which would be accepted as the reference by the system operator and the electric market participants.
-However, its practical feasibility has not yet been proven and it requires heavy computations due to the huge programming model.
+The main drawback of the sequential approach is that it cannot guarantee optimality.
+Conceptually, the global approach is therefore more appealing: It is supposed to handle the problem as a whole and, hence, to provide an optimal solution, which would be accepted as the reference by the system operator and the electric market participants.
+However, its practical feasibility is questionable since it requires very heavy computations due to the huge nonlinear programming model.